davidebasile/site/index.md

 ## Program Committees:

+<a href="https://enase.scitevents.org/ProgramCommittee.aspx">The 20th International Conference on Evaluation of Novel Approaches to Software Engineering (ENASE 2025)</a><br>
 <a href="https://futuretransport.eai-conferences.org/2024/">8th EAI International Conference on Intelligent Transport Systems (EAI INTSYS 2024)</a><br>
 <a href="https://fmics.inria.fr/2024/">The 29th International Conference on Formal Methods for Industrial Critical Systems (FMICS 2024)</a><br>
 <a href="https://icsoft.scitevents.org/?y=2024">The 18th International Conference on Software Technologies (ICSOFT 2024)</a><br>